 If police arrest you for an alleged drug crime, you will not have access to your cell phone.
 Police will keep your phone along with other belongings you had at the time of arrest.
 However, you will be able to use the phone in the precinct, where the officers will take you after arrest.
 You might have to wait until the officer is ready to let you take a phone call, but do so patiently and without complaint.
 The less you say to police, the better.

 Once you get your one phone call, use it to call a drug crime defense attorney.
 Drug crimes are serious offenses in Indiana and can lead to jail time, hefty fines, and a permanent criminal record.
 Contacting a lawyer as soon as possible, instead of right before your court date, can ensure you protect your rights from the very beginning.
-Keep our phone number: (317) 870-0019 on hand or memorized, and give us a call immediately after arrest.
+Keep our phone number: (317) 870-0019 on hand and give us a call immediately after arrest.
 Waiting will only increase your chances of saying or doing something incriminating.

 Contact Banks & Brower | Schedule a Free Case Evaluation